-Light to moderate rainfall was received in several places in this region (Kakamega, Bungoma and Busia).
-Crops are doing well and are corresponding to normal growth.
+Moderate to heavy rainfall was received in several places in this region (Kakamega, Bungoma and Busia).
+Maize crop is at flowering stage and corresponding to normal growth.
 Maize crop is at the flowering stage.
-Harvesting of beans is on going with normal yields being reported (Fig.1).

-Nyanza and Central Rift Valley:

-Light rainfall was received in few places in this region.
+Harvesting of beans is complete with normal yields reported (Figs.1 & 2).
+Nyanza and Central Rift Valley: Light rainfall was received in few places in this region.
 Crops are doing well and corresponding to normal growth.
 Areas around Kisii the maize crop is at the flowering stage and the harvesting of the bean crop is complete with normal yields being reported.
 In the same region land preparation for the next season crop has started.
-(Figs 1)

-Northern and Southern Rift Valley:
+(Figs 1 & 2) Northern and Southern Rift Valley:

-Hot and dry conditions dominated in the Southern Rift and North Western regions resulting in inadequate pastures and water sources for both domestic and animal use.
+Little or no rain was reported in the Southern Rift and North Western regions during the dekad.
+Hot and dry conditions dominated in these regions resulting in inadequate pastures and water sources for both domestic and animal use.
 In the farming areas of Southern Rift Valley lack of adequate rainfall has resulted in seasonal crop failure.
-(Figs.1, 2, 3).
+(Figs.1-5).